dmbarbour/wikilon/docs/ApplicationModel.md

 # Application Models for Awelon

+There are two basic kinds of applications for an Awelon environment:

+* software agents that interact with systems and maintain the dictionary
+* internal structures with live data and direct manipulation

+ two *kinds* of applications in an Awelon system:

+bots as
+* transactional scripts on repeat
+* system of constraint variables
+* RDP behaviors with shared sets
+* actors with mailboxes

+editors
+* scripts for macro edits
+*

 ## Goals

 A goal for Awelon project is to integrate the programmer and user experiences.